tjmahr/subtitlefreq/README.md

 wanted to estimate how frequent “don’t” is so I could compute some neighborhood frequency measures.

-## obtaining the raw SUBTLEX-US data
+## Obtaining the raw SUBTLEX-US data

 As a matter of caution, I won’t provide the original subtitle corpus.
 But you can download it the same way that I did.